pedasmith/WiFiAnalyzer/testWifiAbilities/Assets/0AboutWiFiRadar.md

 ﻿# Project Overview

+# Marketing Info

+**Display Name** Simple Wi-Fi Analyzer
+**Description**
+Simple Wi-Fi Analyzer provides basic information about the Wi-Fi environment you are in.
+It provides a graphical RADAR-like display of the Wi-Fi access points in range, shows a frequency breakdown of the access points, and provides a table-like like of the details of each access point.

+# Status
 ## Project current status and todo

 * **DONE** attach hotspots to the radar points.
 Hotspots should be marked with **?** for first scan, a W for a wireless point on second scan and C for the connected adapter